raspberrypilearning/c3-wolfram-face-swap/en/step_5.md

 ---/task---

-Congratulations!
-You have created a face swap tool.
-Try replacing the image `i` with a different image (of two people, facing the camera), or even a photo of yourself and a friend.
+Congratulations, you have created a face swap tool!
+Try it out by replacing the image `i` with a different image (of two people facing the camera), for example with a photo of yourself and a friend.